interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *2.5 hours* Further work on implementation (created section on strategy, steps and drawers)

 ### 4 March
-* *2 hours* Reading over hall of fame dissertations
+* *2 hours* Reading over Hall of Fame dissertations
-* *1 hour* Started making changes based on hall of fame (abstract, intro , existing products)
+* *1 hour* Started making changes based on hall of fame (abstract, intro, existing products)
 * *2 hours* Started reworking the design to make it past tense.
 Also created another section in the implementation.

 ### 5 March